 If you are serving a mayonnaise based potato salad, you are not going to want an another creamy side.
 So I opt for a vinegar based slaw.
 It’s bright and cuts through heavy meals.
 Try it sometime with pulled pork.

-And the recipe is easy, just 8 ingredients, one of which is water!
+And the recipe is easy, just seven ingredients!

 It starts with a bag of prechopped slaw mix.
 I have made it with classic cabbage, cabbage and carrots, and even broccoli slaw.
 It always turns out great.